Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Sensitivity-Informed Training for DNNs

-This new learning-to-optimize approach alters the two steps of the P-DNN workflow as follows.
-For step \emph{S1)}, in addition to the minimizer $\bx_{\btheta_s}$, we now have to compute the Jacobian matrix $\bJ_{\btheta_s}$ for all instances $s$, if such sensitivities exist.
-Sections~\ref{sec:sensitivity}--\ref{sec:SDP} explain how and when such Jacobian matrices can be computed for a non-convex and a convexified rendition of the AC-OPF.
+This new learning-to-optimize approach alters the two steps of the P-DNN workflow as follows: For step \emph{S1)}, in addition to the minimizer $\bx_{\btheta_s}$, we now have to compute the Jacobian matrix $\bJ_{\btheta_s}$ for all instances $s$, if such sensitivities exist.
+Sections~\ref{sec:sensitivity} and \ref{sec:SDP} explain how and when such Jacobian matrices can be computed for a non-convex and a convexified rendition of the AC-OPF.
 The punchline is that obtaining $\bJ_{\btheta}$ requires minimal additional computational effort and no intervention to the OPF solver.
-Once the primal/dual solutions have been found by the OPF, finding $\bJ_{\btheta}$ is as simple as solving a linear system of equations.
+Once the primal/dual solutions have been found by the OPF, computing $\bJ_{\btheta}$ is as simple as solving a linear system of equations.

 For step \emph{S2)}, we migrate from solving \eqref{eq:p-dnn} to \eqref{eq:si-dnn}.
-Matrix $\bJ_{\btheta_s}$ is a constant that has been evaluated for all $s$ during step \emph{S1)}.
+Matrix $\bJ_{\btheta_s}$ is a constant that has been evaluated for each $s$ during \emph{S1)}.
 Matrix $\hbJ(\btheta_s;\bw)$ on the other hand is a function of $\bw$ and is not straightforward to compute.
 Fortunately, computing $\hbJ(\btheta_s;\bw)$ can be performed efficiently thanks to advances in automatic differentiation~\cite{autodiff}.
-Modeling \eqref{eq:si-dnn} in existing DNN software platforms (such as TensorFlow) is almost as easy as modeling \eqref{eq:p-dnn} modulo the coding modifications deferred to Appendix~\ref{sec:AppA}.
-Our numerical tests of Section~\ref{sec:tests} further show that the extra computational time for solving \eqref{eq:si-dnn} is modest.
+Modeling \eqref{eq:si-dnn} in existing DNN software platforms (e.g., TensorFlow) is almost as easy as modeling \eqref{eq:p-dnn} modulo the coding modifications deferred to Appendix~\ref{sec:AppA}.
+Our tests of Section~\ref{sec:tests} further show that the extra computational time for solving \eqref{eq:si-dnn} is modest.
 Before computing $\bJ_{\btheta}$, we first pose AC-OPF as a parametric QCQP.